How To Prevent Pigmentation (Melasma) During Pregnancy

 Use the medicines prescribed by your doctor regularly and at intervals suggested by them.
 This will help get rid of the spots faster.

 You need to be diligent with these preventative measures.
-Though you may need to consult a dermatologist for melasma, you can easily rely on home remedies for treating any other form of hyperpigmentation.
+Though you may need to consult a dermatologist for melasma, you can try some home remedies for skin pigmentation in mild cases.
 Here are a few ingredients that you can use to reduce mild dark spots and marks.

 Home Remedies For Hyperpigmentation